One Tacoma: Comprehensive Plan

 Critical Areas Best Available Science (BAS) Review:

-The Critical Areas Ordinance Gap Analysis identifies potential gaps or inconsistencies within Tacoma’s current critical areas regulations.
-This analysis is part of the city’s Periodic Update to the Comprehensive Plan under the Growth Management Act (GMA).
+The Critical Areas Ordinance Gap Analysis identified potential gaps or inconsistencies within Tacoma’s current critical areas regulations.
+This analysis is part of the city’s Periodic Update to the Comprehensive Plan under the Growth Management Act (GMA). -

 Event Date Materials Planning Commission January 18, 2023 Agenda Packet